 In my experience, though, these bleak outcomes are rare.
-Doing your homework up front, including having the writer interview everybody who might be a hostile reviewer before writing the paper, helps enormously in avoiding these challenges.
+Doing your homework up front, including having the writer interview every important reviewer before writing the paper, helps enormously in avoiding these challenges.
 With a clear understanding of the audience and the paper's goals, you can usually rally people around your point of view.